 The ICX Ballot Marking Device is provided so that voters with visual or other limitations can vote in private with little or no assistance.
 These voters are not considered "Assisted Voters".
-An election worker will need to provide instructions on how to use the ICX device.
+Vote Center staff will need to provide instructions on how to use the ICX device.